Rula vs. Geode: Which is better for your needs?

 Geode's access is centered around its physical locations in six states: Georgia, Illinois, Nebraska, North Carolina, Texas, and Wisconsin.
 You check your insurance to find in-network providers in your area, get matched with a therapist or psychiatric provider, and then book an in-person or virtual visit.

-• Appointment scheduling: Same-week appointments are available, often within days, and you can book and manage both in-person and video visits online through the patient portal.
+Same-week appointments are available, often within days, and you can book and manage both in-person and video visits online through the patient portal.
+The portal allows for secure messaging, appointment scheduling, prescription renewal requests, and viewing upcoming visits.

-• Session formats: Geode has in-person clinics and also offers secure video visits for virtual appointments.
+• Session formats: In-person visits at Geode clinics or secure video visits for virtual appointments.

-• Geographic availability: Geode operates in only six states, which limits access for patients in other parts of the U.S.
+• Geographic limitation: Services only available in six states, which may limit access for patients in other areas.

 What each platform does best